crazy-ace003/BleepingComputer/README.md

 # BleepingComputer

 This project makes it easy to retrieve article information from `bleepingcomputer.com`.
-It can also retrieve other information about the artices like, the author, title, link, description, date and time written.
+It can also retrieve other information about the artices like, the author, title, link, description, summary, date and time written.

-# Installig the needed Gems
+# Installing the needed Gems
 ```
 gem install mechanize
 ```